JerilynFranz/python-env-bootstrap/README.rst

 That's it.
 That's everything.

-The copy of the script here is setup to install `tox <https://tox.wiki/en/latest/>`_ and `uv <https://docs.astral.sh/uv/>`_.
+The copy of the script here is configured to install `tox <https://tox.wiki/en/latest/>`_ and `uv <https://docs.astral.sh/uv/>`_.

-But you can literally use it to setup anything installable via pip.
+But you can use it to setup anything installable via pip.

+.. note:

 If you use it to install 'uv', it will bootstrap `uv` first and use it to install everything else much faster than pip does (highly recommended).

 It does not try to be a build system or a project kickstarter.
 It does one thing